Sentinel (comics)

 The Sentinels are a group of mutant-hunting robots appearing in American comic books published by Marvel Comics.
 They are typically depicted as antagonists to the X-Men.

-The Sentinels played a large role in the 1990s X-Men animated series and have been featured in several X-Men video games.
-The Sentinels are featured prominently in the 2014 film X-Men: Days of Future Past while simulated versions made brief appearances in the 2006 film X-Men: The Last Stand and the 2016 film X-Men: Apocalypse.
-In 2009, The Sentinels were ranked as IGNs 38th Greatest Comic Book Villain of All Time.
+The Sentinels played a large role in several X-Men animated series, and have been featured in several X-Men video games.
+The Sentinels are featured prominently in the 2014 film X-Men: Days of Future Past, and made brief appearances in the 2006 film X-Men: The Last Stand and the 2016 film X-Men: Apocalypse.
+In 2009, The Sentinels were ranked in IGN as the 38th Greatest Comic Book Villain of All Time.

 Publication history

 Created by Stan Lee and Jack Kirby, they first appeared in The X-Men #14 (Nov.
 1965).

 Sentinels are programmed to locate mutants and capture or kill them.
 Though several types of Sentinels have been introduced, the typical Sentinel is three stories tall, is capable of flight, projects energy blasts, and can detect mutants.
 Pursuing genocide as the means of dealing with a threat has made the Sentinels an analogy for racial hatred and other negative types of fanaticism in Marvel stories, represent the horrific consequences of humanity's actions based on hate and ignorance, along with a caution of the risks of AI takeover.